microsoft/ignite25-LAB583-manage-ai-capabilities-for-copilot-plus-pcs-and-windows-11/lab/README.md

 2. On the Assignments page, leave the defaults (no groups selected) and click <b>Next</b>
 3. On the Review + create page, validate the configuration settings and then click <b>Create</b>

->[!NOTE]You did not necessarily need to use a text file to import the URIs and Apps, as you could simply enter them into the policy one row at a time.
+>Note: You did not necessarily need to use a text file to import the URIs and Apps, as you could simply enter them into the policy one row at a time.
 However, entering manually could be tedious if there are hundreds of entries.
 Knowing how to build the input files is critical for long-term maintenance in a complex environment.

 You also could disable Recall, Snapshots and Click to Do with these settings.